rhocela/wisdom-walk/docs/part-3/day-12.md

 - **Progressive Revelation**: God reveals His redemptive plan gradually.
 The promise of global blessing through Abraham's seed points forward to Christ and the worldwide church, though Abraham couldn't fully understand this future reality.

-## Historical Context

-Abraham has just experienced a great military victory, but in the aftermath, questions arise.
-Though he has defeated powerful kings and been blessed by Melchizedek, the central promise of God—descendants as numerous as the stars—seems impossible given Sarah's barrenness and their advancing age.
-God responds to Abraham's concerns with both reassurance and a formal covenant ceremony.

-The **covenant-cutting ceremony** described in Genesis 15:9-17 follows ancient Near Eastern practices where contracting parties would walk between the pieces of sacrificed animals, effectively saying, "May what happened to these animals happen to me if I break this covenant."
-Remarkably, only God (represented by the smoking fire pot and flaming torch) passes between the pieces, making this a **unilateral covenant**—dependent solely on God's faithfulness, not Abraham's performance.

 ## Study Questions

 1. **Faith and Doubt**: Abraham believed God's promise despite seemingly impossible circumstances.
 What promises of God do you struggle to believe because of your current circumstances?
 How does Abraham's example encourage you?